radian-software/straight.el/README.md

   repository; this behavior is controlled by the value of `straight-recipes-gnu-elpa-use-mirror`.
-You must do any customization of this variable *before* the `straight.el` [bootstrap].
-Note that setting the value of this user option to nil causes the default value of `straight-recipe-repositories` to shift
+You must do any customization of this variable *before* the `straight.el` [bootstrap][#quickstart].
+Note that setting the value of this user option to nil causes the default value of `straight-recipe-repositories` to shift to:
-  to:

       (org-elpa melpa gnu-elpa emacsmirror)